This disease presents as an inflammation of the skin, which can take different forms and have other causes.

 When cytokines are mistakenly activated in the body, the resulting inflammation can contribute to the development of certain diseases, including atopic dermatitis.

-Currently, there is a topical PDE4 inhibitor for atopic dermatitis: Eucrisa (crisaborol) is available for people with mild to moderate atopic dermatitis from the age of 2 years.
+A topical PDE4 inhibitor for atopic dermatitis: Eucrisa (crisaborol), is available for people with mild to moderate atopic dermatitis from the age of 2 years.

-In clinical trials, Eucrisa (crisaborol) was shown to reduce the symptoms of atopic dermatitis, such as itching, redness, lichenification (thickened skin), rash, and raw lesions with scratches.
+In clinical trials, Eucrisa (crisaborol) was shown to reduce the symptoms of atopic dermatitides, such as itching, redness, lichenification (thickened skin), rash, and raw lesions with scratches.

 Generally, fair or almost fair skin is achieved after 28 days of use.

-Reported side effects include irritation of the skin where the ointment is applied and hypersensitivity to Eucrisa’s active ingredient, crisaborole.
+Reported side effects include skin irritation where the ointment is applied and hypersensitivity to Eucrisa’s active ingredient, crisaborole.

 The medicine comes as a 2% topical ointment and is applied to the skin twice a day.